vueneue/docs/docs/guide/README.md

 ```

 :::warning
-At the moment, this plugin will heavly overwrite some base files:
+At the moment, this plugin will rewrite completly some base files:

 - `src/App.vue`
 - `src/main.js`
 - `src/router.js`
 - `src/store.js`
+- `src/views/Home.vue`
+- `src/views/About.vue`

 So, before install this plugin, please commit your current changes
 :::